… or me dumb, me still winz :>

 I’ve tested tons of low-level software tools and didn’t find a tiny bit of info about EMC.
 That surprised me.

 Then, all of sudden, in a small room where you can hear only “PLAAP” sounds from time to time … a new clue was born …

-I’ve come to a conclusion that some sort of metadata that identifies a disk as EMC usable, has to be written somewhere on a disk itself.
+I’ve come to the conclusion that some sort of metadata that identifies a disk as EMC usable, has to be written somewhere on the disk itself.
 Where would you put it ??

-Of course !!! at the end of the disk – last sector to be exact.
+Of course !!! at the end of the disk – the last sector to be exact.

 I was like…

 In order to dump the last sector, I had to know an exact number of sectors and then dump it with a dd command on a Linux box.

 I’ve used a small script that I wrote during this project.
 It shows a number of 512 and 520-byte sectors.

 Nothing fancy, it can also be achieved by issuing: